canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 conjure-up --bundle-add cdk-gpu-worker.yaml canonical-kubernetes
 ```

 You might have to add your AWS credentials in order to be able to use AWS as target cloud environment.
 We are using aws/us-east-1 as it has the `p2.xlarge` flavors available.
+Note that in order to deploy the standard CDK, you can simply leave out the bundle addition, which will give you CPU-only workers.

 After the installation is complete, copy the K8s configuration file locally: